freealise/freealise/translate/readme.md

 ! is 'decoding' down to the morphemes (unit of meaning) a way to learn any language regardless of its similarity to English ?
+translate word by word with dictionary and parse indefinite words to morphemes

 arc interpolation for letters (svg)